 Today, a small monument to the company and its street lamp stands at the corner of North Holliday Street and East Baltimore Street (once Market and Lemon streets).
-Dedicated in 1997, the lamp is a centennial replica of its original 1817 design.
+Dedicated in 1991, the lamp is a 175th anniversary replica of the original 1817 design.

 “Taking after a natural history museum that his father, Charles Wilson Peale, started in Philadelphia in 1786, Rembrandt Peale displayed collections of fossils and other specimens, as well as portraits of many of the country’s founding fathers that his family had painted,” notes a historian for Explore Baltimore Heritage.

 “During a candlelit period in American history the forward-thinking Peale aimed to form a business around his gas light innovations, the exhibition targeting potential investors,” adds another historian at the utility Baltimore Gas & Electric (BG&E).
 The manufactured gas gamble worked, and several financiers aligned with Peale, forming The Gas Light Company of Baltimore,BG&E’s precursor.

 “Less than a year later, on February 7, 1817, the first public gas street lamp was lit in a ceremony one block south of City Hall,” notes BG&E.

 The impressed city council speedily approved Peale’s plan to light more of the city’s streets.
 BG&E also credits Baltimore inventor Samuel Hill for establishing America’s first gas meter manufacturing company in 1832.
 Two years later the first meters were installed.
 The company petitioned the city to begin laying underground pipelines in 1851.